New youth detention centre in Woodford

 The centre's design

-- trauma-informed design to help create a safer environment for staff and young people
+- trauma-informed design to help create a safer environment for staff and youths

 - Crime Prevention Through Environmental Design (CPTED) to create a more secure physical environment

-- carceral geography (which considers how the physical infrastructure shapes the experiences of staff and young people on centre, including spaces that increase or decrease stress)
+- carceral geography (which considers how the physical infrastructure shapes the experiences of staff and youths on centre, including spaces that decrease stress and foster collaborations)

 - elements of nature (which studies have shown reduce symptoms of anxiety and stress, improve behaviour and lead to reduced recidivism).

-Research shows that more therapeutic approaches to youth detention deliver improved results for young people and improved community safety.
-A holistic approach focused on meeting the unique needs of each young person and providing evidence-based programs to address their offending leads to reduced recidivism.
+Research shows that targeted approaches to youth detention deliver improved results for youth and improved community safety.
+A holistic approach focused on meeting the unique needs of each youth and providing evidence-based programs to address their offending leads to reduced recidivism.

-One of the key features of detention models that reduce recidivism is their emphasis on addressing a young person’s reasons for offending – including health, mental health, disability, education and employment needs.
+One of the key features of detention models that reduce recidivism is their emphasis on addressing a youth’s reasons for offending – including health, mental health, disability, education, and employment needs.
 In Queensland, we know that young offenders have complex needs:

-- 53% of young offenders have experienced or been impacted by domestic and family violence
+- 53% of youth offenders have experienced or been impacted by domestic and family violence

 - 44% have a mental health and/or behavioural disorder